This delivery truck is empty.

 Raw Cows Milk for Pets

 Our Jersey dairy cows roam the pastures of Carlton Farms 365 days per year.
-In addition to the grass that they harvest from the pasture, our cows also eat grass that we have harvested in the form of hay or green-chop (see Facebook videos for example).
+In addition to the grass they harvest from the pasture, our cows also eat grass that we have harvested in the form of hay or green-chop (see Facebook videos, for example).
 Naturally, we ensure that the cows have a consistent supply of fresh grass that has not been sprayed with pesticides or herbicides.
 We use no hormones or sub-therapeutic antibiotics.
 Our cows are milked individually in our three-stall milking barn.
 As each cow voluntarily comes into the barn to be milked, she is first given a scoop of feed.
-The amount of feed varies based on each particular cow and what her body demands are at that particular time, but the amount is always much smaller than a normal commercial dairy.
-On average our cows receive only about 5lbs of feed per day (commercial dairies often feed 30lbs per cow).
+The amount of feed varies based on each particular cow and what her body demands are at that particular time, but the amount is always much smaller than a standard commercial dairy.
+On average, our cows receive only about 5 lbs of feed daily (commercial dairies often feed 30 lbs per cow).
 We regard this feeding as a treat that serves to keep the girls calm and happy during the milking time.
-Before milking, each cow’s udder is washed throughly with warm water, sanitized, and dried.
+Before milking, each cow’s udder is washed thoroughly with warm water, sanitized, and dried.
 Sanitized milkers are then attached to the cow for a process of actual milking that only takes about 5-10 minutes.
 Our milking system is a former Grade A facility that uses a pipeline system.
-The advantage to a pipeline system is the rapid cooling of the milk.
+The advantage of a pipeline system is the rapid cooling of the milk.
 Our milk is cooled within 2-3 minutes of coming out of the cow.
-As the milk travels from the milking room to the adjacent “tank” room it passes through a micro-particle filter that ensures that the milk is clean.
+As the milk travels from the milking room to the adjacent “tank” room, it passes through a micro-particle filter that ensures the milk is clean.
 The milk is then bottled right out of the cooling tank as Raw Cows Milk for Pets.
-Nothing is ever added to the milk and nothing is taken away from the milk.
+Nothing is ever added to the milk, and nothing is taken away from the milk.

 Free Range, Pasture Raised Eggs

-Our free range hens spend their days picking through the pasture eating grass and whatever unlucky bug they may run across.
-The hens may also seek shelter from the heat in our custom designed chicken barn, which also houses their water, food and nesting boxes.
-They have the ability to go in the barn or out on pasture as they please.
-In addition to their natural diet of grass and bugs, our chickens receive a non-GMO feed that we grow here on the farm.
+Our free-range hens spend their days picking through the pasture, eating grass and whatever unlucky bug they may run across.
+The hens may also seek shelter from the heat in our custom-designed chicken barn, which houses their water, food, and nesting boxes.
+They can go in the barn or out on the pasture as they, please.
+In addition to their natural diet of grass and bugs, our chickens receive a non-GMO feed that we source locally.

 Grass Fed Beef

 Our beef cattle also roam our pastures 365 days per year.
-The beef cows are never given hormones or antibiotics, and only have a regular diet of grass... no feed.
-Of course we put up our own hay from our own pastures which obviously receive no pesticides or herbicides, that allows us to feed the cattle through the winter.
-Our cattle are slow growing cattle that take over 2 years to reach harvest weight, but they are worth the wait.
-Our animals are finished completely on grass with no "grain finishing" the way many farms do.
+The beef cows are never given hormones or antibiotics and only have a regular diet of grass... no feed.
+Of course, we put up baled silage "baleage" from rye grass, sudan grass, millet & oat grass to get through the winter months.
+Baleage is forage that is baled at around 50% moisture (so not dry hay) and wrapped to be in an oxygen-free environment.
+The lack of oxygen allows the grass to "culture" rather than rot.
+Similar to all the lacto-fermented foods that we enjoy.
+The final product is more nutritious and palatable for the cattle.
+This baleage obviously receives no pesticides or herbicides, allowing us to feed the cattle through the winter.
+Our slow-growing cattle take over 2 years to reach harvest weight, but they are worth the wait.
+Our animals are finished entirely on grass with no "grain finishing," as many farms do.

 Pasture Raised Pork

-Even our pigs spend their days roaming the pasture, or sometimes lounging in a mud wallow.
-We do provide them with a shelter so that they to can seek refuge from the heat, rain or wind.
-Pigs will eat some grass and roots, and also love to seek out acorns from the wooded areas of the pasture.
-However, like the chickens we do have to feed the pigs, as their digestive system is not able to survive on grass alone.
-We feed the pigs a locally grown non-GMO feed that we make ourselves.
+Even our pigs spend their days roaming the pasture or sometimes lounging in a mud wallow.
+We provide them with a shelter to seek refuge from the heat, rain, or wind.
+Pigs will eat some grass and roots and love to seek out acorns from the wooded areas of the pasture.
+However, like the chickens, we do have to feed the pigs, as their digestive system cannot survive on grass alone.
+We provide the pigs a non-GMO feed that we source locally.

 Pasture Raised Poultry

-Free Range Turkeys are available during the thanksgiving season.
-These turkeys are raised on pasture and fed a non-GMO diet that we make right here on-farm.
+Free Range Turkeys are available during the Thanksgiving season.
+These turkeys are raised on pasture and fed a non-GMO diet that we source locally.
 Turkeys are rotated onto fresh pasture every few days so that they are allowed access to plenty of forage and insects.

-We like to keep our egg laying hens for two years so that they can live a full life.
-They are allowed to molt naturally and we never withhold feed or use lighting to force molting.
-However, eventually their egg producing days are behind them.
+We like to keep our egg-laying hens for two years so that they can live a full life.
+They are allowed to molt naturally, and we never withhold feed or use lighting to force molting.
+However, eventually, their egg-producing days are behind them.
 When that time comes, we process those birds and make them available for stewing hens.
-The meat is not suitable for roasting, but these birds make excellent chicken soup/stock.
-Their age adds richness to the flavor of the stock.
+The meat is unsuitable for roasting, but these birds make excellent chicken soup/stock, and their age adds richness to the flavor of the stock.